 But if that guidance goes away, what does this mean for schools?

 Evie Blad from Education Week is back to help us sort it all out.

-EVIE BLAD, Education Week: Thank you.
+EVIE BLAD, Education Week:

-WILLIAM BRANGHAM: So, let’s do this chronologically.
+So, let's do this chronologically.

 Last year, the Obama administration put out these guidelines.
 They said, if you, schools, have transgender students in your schools, let them use the bathrooms that correspond with their gender identity.